Do you want to add a contact form to your WordPress site? Using the right tool to create your form can help you save time and get better results.

 2. Too Many Unnecessary Features

-After all, your site’s speed and performance are important to the user experience, not to mention your form conversion rates.
-And while having plugins on your site that you actually need is okay, having extras that just waste resources and pull your page loading times down isn’t necessary.
+After all, your site’s speed and performance are important to your users, not to mention your form conversion rates.
+And while having plugins you actually need on your site is fine, having extras that just waste resources and slow your page load time isn’t the best idea.

 3. Limited Contact Form Features

-Jetpack’s contact form builder is missing a lot of features, and isn’t very beginner-friendly.
+Jetpack’s contact form builder is missing a bunch of features and isn’t very beginner-friendly.

-For example, the options to customize your contact forms are very limited.
-There are standard types of form fields so creating one-of-a-kind forms is difficult, if not impossible, to do.
+For example, there aren’t many options to customize your contact forms.
+Jetpack’s contact forms have just basic form fields, so creating one-of-a-kind forms is super difficult, if not impossible, to do.

 4. No Email Newsletter Integration

-Giving people a way to contact you is great customer service and can help you grow your business.
-But an even better way to grow your business and become more successful is to boost your email marketing efforts.
+Giving people a way to contact you is not only great customer service, it can help you grow your business.
+But an even better way to grow your business and revenue is to focus on your email marketing efforts.

-And it just so happens that one of the best ways to build a bigger email list is to integrate your contact forms with your preferred email service provider and give site visitors a chance to add themselves to your email list.
+And it just so happens that one of the best ways to build a bigger email list is to integrate your contact forms with your favorite email service provider.
+This will give your site visitors a chance to add themselves to your email list.
+People on your email list are much more likely to become big fans of your website who want what you’re selling.

-Unfortunately, Jetpack contact forms don’t have the ability to integrate with any email service providers.
-This means you’re missing out on a potential subscriber every time someone submits your form.
+Unfortunately, Jetpack contact forms can’t integrate with any email service providers.
+This means you’re missing out on a potential subscriber every time someone completes your form.

 5. Limited Notification Options